lbelzile/math80667a/docs/02-hypothesis_testing.md

 <p class="caption">(\#fig:power3)Increase of power due to an increase in the sample size or a decrease of standard deviation of the population: the null distribution (full line) is more concentrated.
 Power is given by the area (white) under the curve of the alternative distribution (dashed).
 In general, the null distribution changes with the sample size.</p>
 </div>

 We want to choose an experimental design and a test statistic that leads to high power, so that this power is as close as possible to one.
+Under various assumptions about the distribution of the original data, we can derive optimal tests that are most powerful, but some of the power comes from imposing more structure and these assumptions need not be satisfied in practice.

 Minimally, the power of the test should be $\alpha$ because we reject the null hypothesis $\alpha$ fraction of the time even when $\mathscr{H}_0$ is true.
 Power depends on many criteria, notably

 - the effect size: the bigger the difference between the postulated value for $\theta_0$ under $\mathscr{H}_0$ and the observed behaviour, the easier it is to detect departures from $\theta_0$.
 (Figure \@ref(fig:power3)); it's easier to spot an elephant in a room than a mouse.